top of page

 Elisabeth also works on the revival of classical thought such as Platonism, Epicureanism, and Natural Law Theory in the 17th century.

-Elisabeth completed her doctoral thesis From Empiricism to Platonism: Locke's Concept of Reason in the Department of Philosophy, the University of York in 2018.
+Elisabeth completed her doctoral thesis Between Empiricism and Platonism: the Concept of Reason in Locke's Philosophy in the Department of Philosophy, the University of York in 2018.

-Elisabeth is also associated with the University of York, where she lectured 2018-2020
+Elisabeth was previously associated with the University of York, where she lectured 2018-2020

 The_HaPenny_Bridge_Dublin_-_Samuel_Frederick_BrocasTEXT-2_edited.jpg